Energy Development: The Race to Slow Anthropogenic Climate Change

 before China does.

 There are other nuclear designs in the works.
 Bill Gates is backing a nuclear reactor design called a Traveling Wave Reactor (TWR), a type of Integral Fast Reactor, that is being developed by Terrapower.
-Another company worth noting is Trans Atomic Power started by two MIT PhD students.
+A Canadian company, Terrestial Energy, is making steady progress and already holds some patents for their design.
+A a fledgling company worth noting is Trans Atomic Power started by two MIT PhD students.
 Their design is a molten salt reactor they call Waste Annihilating Molten Salt Reactor (WAMSR) that will burn the nuclear waste produced by today's LWR's.
 They claim their idea is new but all LFTR fans know that molten salt reactors can burn nuclear waste.
 Nothing new about that, but good luck to them.
 I hope they end up joining Kirk Sorensen's company, but there is no reason to think that will happen.
+India is reported to be making steady progress with molten salt reactors, but China, with its heavy government backing, is thought by many to have the best chance of winning the race.

 Robert Hargraves' excellent book